pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 ### Tool for gradualization

 The other major goal of ALGT is to assist and automate the gradualization of a typesystem.
-As seen in section \ref{simplifying-the-runtime}, there are three components needed for gradualization:
+As seen in subsection \ref{simplifying-the-runtime}, there are three components needed for gradualization:

 - the language syntax with a dynamic type added;
 - a runtime supporting dynamic features;